goauthentik/authentik/website/integrations/services/meshcentral/index.md

 The following placeholders will be used:

--   `meshcentral.company` is the FQDN of the Harbor install.
+-   `meshcentral.company` is the FQDN of the MeshCentral install.
 -   `authentik.company` is the FQDN of the authentik install.

 Create an OAuth2/OpenID provider with the following parameters: